 Why Oil is the Best Home Heating Option

-If you're deciding on what type of heating you want for your home, click here to find out why oil is the best home heating option for you.
+If you’re deciding on what type of heating you want for your home, click here to find out why oil is the best home heating option for you.

 When reworking the heating system in your home, or simply planning out a newly-built home, weighing the pros and cons of different heating options can be tough.

 It used to be simple, you could throw some wood in the fireplace and be good to go.
-But, we're not in the stone-age anymore (slight exaggeration)' we are now bombarded with hundreds of brands, systems, and pieces of information that tell us that they are better than any other.
-This is great in that it gives us plenty of choice and options, but it can also make things pretty tough when we're not sure what to trust.
+Now we are bombarded with hundreds of brands, systems, and pieces of information that tell us one is better than the other.

-Let's go over, in detail, some of the different some heating options to help you choose the best one for your home.
+This article will go over some of the fine details in home heating options to help you choose the best one for your home.

-Whilst there are lots of heating options to choose from, let's cover the ones that you've most likely seen when having a look:
+While there are lots of heating options to choose from, we’re going to cover the ones that you’re most likely to consider.

 Furnaces are a classic heating system that most of us are familiar with.
-They operate by heating air and conducting it through a duct system within one's home and are most commonly run on gas, electricity, or oil.
+They operate by heating air and conducting it through a duct system within one’s home.
+They are most commonly run on gas, electricity, and oil.

-While there are a number of extremely efficient models on the market, furnaces can get a little pricey.
-That being said, there are ways to adjust the efficiency once you do make a purchase.
+While there are a number of extremely efficient models on the market, furnace prices can get a little pricey.
+That being said, there are certainly ways to adjust the efficiency once you do make the purchase.

 Top tip: Furnaces can be picked between judging by their AFUE ratings.
 A rule of thumb is that the higher the rating, the lower your energy bills will be.